c-mertes/RNAseq-ASHG19/README.md

 1. Ask for help on Slack if needed

 If you are new to programming in R or to notebooks in general have a look into the [getting started guide](https://colab.research.google.com/drive/1KCvunOIUTny_moZppDmcJVkt-Zm0jwf5).

-## The notebooks for the workshop

-The colab notebook can be found [here](https://colab.research.google.com/drive/1OKT32eNIq7Cz839jjqz-GJlvoToPYbib).

-*Just remember: to enable editing please save it to your private google drive!*

-## Links to the presentations used in the workshop

-The presentations for the workshop can be found [here](https://docs.google.com/presentation/d/1a7KZ6FXwVmGqF-FMAnz0QTk07WgzRWAbFhSNrUBspIQ/edit?usp=sharing).

 ## Relevant presentations during ASHG2019